ab1150/parking-garage/README.txt

 reservation.php - page for new reservations
 reservationError.php - page returned for invalid reservations, prompts to try again reservationScript.php - handles all processing of inputs for reservation.php

+Folders - description

+assets - Website + CSS files
+html5up-future-imperfect - Website + CSS files
+images - images used in the website tests - some of the tests used for unit testing and other tests